lortza/hotwire_quote_editor/README.md

 ### Action Cable Streaming
 This is what gives you the functionality that updates content across all browsers.
 The `Quote` model houses the `broadcasts_to` statements.
 Always remember to restart the server if you are making changes to broadcast statements in the model or else weird stuff will happen.

+Streaming is based on a stream name.
+By default, all users will see all content. :scream: In the case of a public chatroom where all `users` see all `messages`, that's what you want and a stream name of `"messages"` is perfect.
+But let's say that a `user` belongs to a `company` and we only want the `user` to see chat `messages` from their `company`.
+In this case, we'd name the messages stream in a scoped manner -- like a concatenation of the `dom_id` of the `company` object and the string `"messages"`.
+This ensures `users` only see `messages` relevant to their associated `company`.

+In our app, we're talking about quotes, not messages, but we take the same scoped naming approach, using both `current_company` and `"quotes"`.
+So the model is broadcasting it (with `broadcasts_to ->(quote) { [quote.company, "quotes"] }, inserts_by: :prepend`) and the whole `app/views/quotes/index.html.erb` view is subscribed to that stream with `<%= turbo_stream_from current_company, "quotes" >`.
+I think it is weird that the `quote` is associated to a `company` and not directly to a `user`, but it is what it is in this example.

 ### Beware of Magic
 There is a lot of syntactic sugar available in these features, which is neat, but not explicit enough for me while I'm learning something new.
 For example, here is a shortcut line: